Act Governing Food Safety and Sanitation

 Article 39

-Where food businesses object to the testing results, it may apply for a retesting from the original sampling agency (institution) within fifteen (15) days upon the receipt of the relevant notification.
+Where food business operators object to the analysis results, they may apply for a retesting from the original sampling agency (institution) within fifteen (15) days upon the receipt of the relevant notification.
 The agency (institution) receiving the application shall perform the retesting within three (3) days.
 However, specimen that is without appropriate methods of preservation may be rejected.

 Article 40